Can You Love Yourself No Matter What?

 Healing these wounds and developing authentic self-love and self-worth is a process, not a decision or an event.

-Over the months, sometimes years, this precious, fragile person and their therapist can begin to question some of those beliefs (carefully, so as not to trigger too much self criticism and shame) and explore — from an adult perspective — the fact that there may have been other explanations for their life experiences besides their being inherently bad and unworthy of love.
+Over the months, sometimes years, this precious, fragile person and their therapist can begin to evaluate some of those beliefs (carefully, so as not to trigger too much self criticism and shame) and explore — from an adult perspective — the fact that there may have been other explanations for their life experiences besides their being inherently bad and unworthy of love.
 They can begin to create a new narrative about themselves and new core beliefs that include a deep sense of security, rooted in the fact that they are actually good people, worthy of love and respect… and they always have been.

 Self Love = Emotional Strength